software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 13
 >
-> Implement a REST API endpoint for _creating an answer_ for a quiz's question.
+> Implement a REST API endpoint for _creating an answer_ for a question.
 Before implementing the endpoint itself, consider what kind of data requirements the endpoint has.
 Return an appropriate HTTP status code and error message in the following error case:
 >
+> - Answer option id is not provided (e.g. it is `null`)
 > - Answer option with the provided id does not exist
 > - Quiz is not published
 >